 b) making a set number of ‘on time’ payments (24 to 48 months of on time payments often qualifies you for a rate cut, and a few lenders will give you a break even sooner)

 c) earning good grades, or qualifying for any other incentive programs a lender offers

 Anyone with student loans receives lots of offers in the mail from lenders seeking to consolidate your student loans.
 If you do consolidate you loans, do so wisely.
 You’ll have to keep your private loans and federal loans separate; you can’t consolidate those two groups of loans.
 But be careful which loans you roll into one bigger loan.

 For instance, let’s say you took out federal Perkins loans while you were in school.
 In most cases, you wouldn’t want to combine a Perkins loans with other types of loans.
 The reason: Perkins loans have better “loan forgiveness” benefits for people who go into teaching, and you can lose those benefits if you consolidate them.

 Tip: For more info on loan consolidation, visit: http://www.loanconsolidation.ed.gov.
 The major advantage of consolidating student loans is that your monthly payment will be reduced, freeing up some of your cash flow each month.
 The biggest drawback is that, because consolidated loans are stretched out over a longer repayment period – up to 30 years – you’ll wind up paying two to three times as much as you would’ve paid had you not consolidated your loans.

-- how to get rid of student loans
+- how can i get rid of my student loans

-- how to get rid of student loan debt fast
+- how to get rid of student loans for good